greenelab/deep-review/sections/03_categorize.md

 the authors reach greater than 93% accuracy.
 One item that is important to note with regards to this work is that the authors used their test set for evaluating when training had concluded.
-In other domains, this has resulted in a minimal change in the estimated accuracy [@url:http://papers.nips.cc/paper/4824 -imagenet-classification-with-deep-convolutional-neural-networks.pdf].
+In other domains, this has resulted in a minimal change in the estimated accuracy [@url:http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf].
 However, there is not yet a single accepted standard within the field of biomedical research for such evaluations.
 We recommend the use of an independent test set wherever it is feasible.
 Despite this minor limitation, the work clearly